sethforprivacy/moneroblock-docker/README.md

 ## Tags

-`latest`: The latest branch version of MoneroBlock from https://github.com/duggavo/MoneroBlock, built on an Alpine base image
+`latest`: The latest branch version of MoneroBlock from https://github.com/duggavo/MoneroBlock/tags, built on an Alpine base image
-`branch_name`: The version corresponding with the branch from https://github.com/duggavo/MoneroBlock, built on an Alpine base image
+`vx.x.x`: The version corresponding with the tag from https://github.com/duggavo/MoneroBlock/tags, built on an Alpine base image

 ## Recommended usage